Food Wars!: Shokugeki no Soma

-An anime adaptation by J.C.Staff aired between April and September 2015.
+An anime adaptation produced by J.C.Staff aired between April and September 2015.
 A second season, titled Food Wars!
 The Second Plate aired between July and September 2016.
 The first cour of the third season, titled Food Wars!
 The Third Plate, aired between October and December 2017.
 The second half aired between April and June 2018.
 A fourth season, titled Food Wars!
 The Fourth Plate, aired between October and December 2019.
 The fifth and final season, titled Food Wars!
 The Fifth Plate, aired between April and September 2020.
 The series has also had a pair of video games released in 2015.

-The series has received mixed reviews, with positive reactions to the narrative and genuine recipes depicted, whilst many critics panned the overuse of fan service.
+By March 2020, the manga had over 20 million copies in circulation.
+The series has received positive reactions to the narrative and genuine recipes depicted.

 Synopsis

 Setting

 The series is set mainly at Tōtsuki Culinary Academy (Tōtsuki Saryō Ryōri Gakuen), an elite culinary school located in Tokyo, Japan, where only a handful of students graduate from each year.
 Its students mostly come from Totsuki's junior high school, but transfers are taken provided that they pass the entrance exam.
 The campus is a wide-ranging resort with many research societies (clubs), cooking classrooms, and large arenas used for competitions.
 Housing varies, but the most affordable is the Polaris Dormitory, where students have to impress the dorm matron with a dish in order to secure residence.
 Tōtsuki also runs a chain of resort hotels, with the biggest being the Tōtsuki resort run by Gin Dojima, which is visited during Soma's first year at Tōtsuki.